 Most plugins such as Firebase ones will rely on newer Cordova CLI and platform versions to work properly.
 The newer the Cordova CLI version, the more issues with Visual Studio you’ll find.

-How to use Visual Studio for Windows then?
+How to use Visual Studio for Windows

-Not everything is lost.
 You can still develop a multi-platform Cordova app from Visual Studio, however, you should manage both versions separately as follows:

 For your Android app

 Use Cordova CLI 7.1.0 with cordova-android 6.3.0.
 This will allow deployment to devices and emulators using the external Android SDK as explained somehere in this post.
 Once you have installed the Android SDK, you can build, debug and deploy apps rather normally.

 As of 2022, the Vistual Studio IDE no longer features an up-to-date Cordova toolset to support Apache Cordova.
 It’s recommended to switch to NetBeans and the command line mode.

 - Install the latest Cordova CLI version on your MacOS normally.

 - Create a new app on your Mac using the cordova create hello com.example.hello HelloWorld command in terminal.

 - Copy your project’s www folder from your Visual Studio machine and replace the contents from the newly created iOS project on your Mac.